openstack/tempest/README.rst

 Detailed configuration of Tempest is beyond the scope of this document see :ref:`tempest-configuration` for more details on configuring Tempest.
-The etc/tempest.conf.sample attempts to be a self-documenting version of the configuration.
+The ``etc/tempest.conf.sample`` attempts to be a self-documenting version of the configuration.

 You can generate a new sample tempest.conf file, run the following command from the top level of the Tempest directory::

     $ tox -e genconfig

-The most important pieces that are needed are the user ids, openstack endpoint, and basic flavors and images needed to run tests.
+The most important pieces that are needed are the user ids, OpenStack endpoints, and basic flavors and images needed to run tests.

 Unit Tests
 ----------